Delta-Airlines-ig/Communistry2/README.md

 this mod is also using [this cursed mod](https://github.com/helpll/helplinedustry) for its items and machines (this mod is kinda just a dlc to helplinedustry)
 remember that you also need [helplinedustry's dependancies](https://github.com/liplum/MultiCrafterLib/releases/tag/v1.7) too!

-idea for innacuracy:
-convert quartion to float for angle like with player rotation
-set bullet rotation to the angle with slight error
-move bullet new vector2(mathf.sin(bullet rotation) * fireforce, mathf.cos(bullet rotation) * fireforce)

 weapons will work like this:
 add a variable of type weaponpickup (or something along those lines)
 when touching weaponpickup sprite, set weapon pickup to the gameobject attached to the sprite